svamp3717/cwr_assault_planner/README.md

 Randomized cooperative mission for **ArmA: Cold War Assault / Operation Flashpoint** on **Everon**, built around WW4 units and vehicles.

-This repository contains the `assault_planner_v203_no_intro_outro_test.eden` mission build.
-The mission uses the classic OFP/CWA SQS mission format and generates the operation after mission start from a configurable assault-planning screen.
+This repository contains the `cwr_assault_planner_v203.eden` mission build.
+The mission generates the operation after mission start from a configurable assault-planning screen.

 ## Required mods